csitsociety/stevent/README.md

 2. Install yarn and node.
 3. Install nodemon by running `yarn add nodemon -g`.
 4. Run `yarn i` in both frontend and backend folders to install dependencies.
+5. Create `.env` files in both the frontend and backend folders based on the `.env.example`.
+You will also need to set up the relevant google projects and APIs.
-5. Run `nodemon Main.js` in the backend folder to start the backend.
+6. Run `nodemon` in the backend folder to start the backend.
-6. Run `yarn run start` in the frontend folder to start the frontend.
+7. Run `yarn run start` in the frontend folder to start the frontend.